heterorefactor/heterorefactor/experiments/Recursive/README.md

 You can directly copy the Makefile from `ac/Makefile`.
 The `kernel.cpp` should define an HLS kernel named `process_top` with proper HLS interface annotation.
-The `testbed.cpp` should contains a `main` function to read input data from stdin, use `process_top` to process this data and possibly output to stdout.
+The `testbed.cpp` should contain a `main` function to read input data from stdin, use `process_top` to process this data and possibly output to stdout.
 The `data_generator.sh` should accept one argument as the data size, and output a valid input data for the testbed with the given size to stdout.
 You can always